tinyheero/tinyheero.github.io/_drafts/making-your-first-R-package.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">&quot;I wish I&#39;d left this code across scattered .R files instead of combining it into a package&quot; said no one ever <a href="https://twitter.com/hashtag/rstats?src=hash">#rstats</a> <a href="http://t.co/udeNH4T67H">http://t.co/udeNH4T67H</a></p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/611885584584441856">June 19, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I finally decided it was time to take the next step and start wrapping all my utility functions, that are scattered across numerous .R files, into R packages that are well-documented.
+I finally decided it was time to take the next step and start wrapping all my utility functions, that are scattered across numerous .R files, into R packages.
+Now why would I or anyone else do this?
+A few key reasons:

+1. **Code Organization**: I am always trying to figure out where that "function" I wrote months, weeks, or even days ago is.
+It is scattered in one of my .R files in one of my PhD projects.
+Often times, I end up just re-writing it because it is faster than searching all my .R files.
+An R package would help in organizing where my functions go.
+1. **Consistent documentation**: I can barely remember what half of my functions do let alone the inputs and outputs.
+An R package provides a great consistent documentation and actually encourages you to document them.
+1. **Code Distribution**:

 There are already two wonderful resources that explain how to make your first R package:

 * [Hilary Parker's "Writing an R package from scratch"](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) - This was the resource that helped me get started on making my first R package.
 It involves you creating your R package from bare bones and is a fantastic introduction.
 * [Hadley Wickham's "R packages"](http://r-pkgs.had.co.nz/) - This is the most comprehensive resource of how to generate an R package.

-This post discusses the typical workflow I use to generate R packages.
+This post discusses the typical workflow that I use to generate R packages.
 It also aims to provide information that is "in-between" the two aforementioned resources; Giving a slightly more detailed explanation on creating packages from scratch while not going into the great depth that "R packages" does.

 RStudio provides a great interface for creating R packages.
-However I am not a RStudio user (vim and vimrplugin suits all my needs), thus I will be showing how everything works in the R console and the specific code to use (which I assume is what RStudio is running for you in the background).
+However I am not a RStudio user (vim and [Vim-R-plugin](http://www.vim.org/scripts/script.php?script_id=2628) suits all my needs), thus I will be showing how everything works in the R console and the specific code to use (which I assume is what RStudio is running for you in the background).

 # Setup

-Hadley Wickham's has provided the R community with [devtools](https://cran.r-project.org/web/packages/devtools/index.html) which is an R package that helps us build R packages.
+Hadley Wickham has provided the R community with [devtools](https://cran.r-project.org/web/packages/devtools/index.html) which is an R package that helps us build R packages.
 We will need to install this package if you want to make your life easier:

 ```{r}
 install.packages("devtools")